-Α. Lab assignment given out in October
+A. Lab assignment given out in October

 and due two weeks later (due date in OWL) 10%

-В. [2] Mid term Quizzes (2 x 10%) (in class) 20%
+B. [2] Mid term Quizzes (2 x 10%) (in class) 20%

-(times October 14 and February 10)
+(times October 13 and February 9)

-C. Mid-Term Exam (November 25) 30%
+C. Mid-Term Exam (December 1) 30%

-D. Discussion forum in the second term in OWL
+D. Discussion forum in the second term in OWL 5%

 E. Final Exam (in Final Exam Period) 35%

-The examinations (Mid-Term and Final) will be some combination of multiple choice and short answer/ diagram questions.
+The examinations (Mid-Term and Final) will be a combination of multiple choice and short answer/ diagram questions.
 The Quizzes will be constructed with multiple-choice questions, and will occur in class time about half way through the first and second terms.
-As you can see, the above components (A-E) add to 100%, therefore there is no option for doing additional assignments to further improve your grades.
+As you can see, the above components (A-E) sums to 100%, therefore there is no option for doing additional assignments to further improve your grades.